tokenika/eosfactory/docs/sphinx/source/cases/04_account/case.md

 This case demonstrates how the `Account` class works.
 We present how to create an account object, associate it with a contract and then execute some actions of this contract.

+## Context

+*EOSFactory* wraps *EOSIO* accounts using Python objects, i.e. instances of the `Account` class.
+The mapping between actual accounts and their *EOSFactory* representations is cached locally in a file.
+As a result, what we achieve is consistent testing environment across separate Python sessions.

-## Set-up
+## Case

+#### Create a new account

-Open a bash terminal and run Python CLI:
+Create a new Python session:

 ```
 $ python3
 ```

-Once in the Python shell, import the *EOSFactory* library:

 ```
 from eosfactory import *
 ```

-## Context

-*EOSFactory* wraps *EOSIO* accounts using Python objects, i.e. instances of the `Account` class.
-What's more, an account object can be associated with a smart-contract and then manage it.

-## Case

-#### Create a new account

 Start a local testnet, create a wallet and then create a special master account referenced by a global variable called `master`: